eclecticpassions/eclecticpassions/README.md

 [^1]: New [page counter](https://github.com/antonkomarev/github-profile-views-counter) added on 2025/07/21 (previous counter=4k).

 <!--
-**eclecticpassions/eclecticpassions** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🤔 I’m looking for help with ...
 - ⚡ Fun fact: ...
 - 💬 Ask me about
 https://github.com/Ileriayo/markdown-badges
 -->